 A concern for many overseas guests is what to expect for food offerings at the resort.
 While the focus is on the local tastes, there are plenty of food choices for those who are not as adventurous.
 Burgers, fried chicken, and chicken nuggets are options.

 For those of you who want to try something different, there is no shortage of options.
-Japan takes their cuisine seriously and Tokyo Disney Resort does everything to cater to the local tastes and expectations.
+Japan takes its cuisine seriously and Tokyo Disney Resort does everything to cater to the local tastes and expectations.
 All menu items are on display as plastic food near the front of the restaurant to help you decide on your choice.
 (How convenient is that?!)

 Seasonal menu items are rotated throughout the year as a “special set.”
 We recommend trying these dishes, as they offer usually an entrée, dessert, and drink.
 Another option is the Souvenir Set, which includes merchandise that is only available by purchasing that set.
 Check the food display cases to see these!

 These are the “fast food” restaurants where you order at the counter.
 Your typical burgers, fries, and pizza are found at some of these locations.
 Other locations also serve more than your fast food, such as sandwiches, curry, Japanese udon, and seafood.
 The level of quality of most counter service restaurants at both parks outshines other Disney Parks in both theming and quality.
+Read my top 10 counter service restaurants for more details.

 Looking for an experience that goes beyond simple counter service?
 Table service restaurants range from mid-end (¥3000 per plate) to the high-end (¥8000 per plate).
 Disney Hotel guests may book their reservations online ahead of time.
 If you are not a Disney Hotel guest you can book a table in the park for that day.
 We recommend getting your reservation early in the day to guarantee your table.

 As mentioned early, Tokyo Disney Resort caters primarily to local Japanese guests, the service at these restaurants are second to none.
-No other Disney Park comes close to the Japanese hospitality.
+No other Disney Park comes close to Japanese hospitality.
 While there can be language difficulties (see our section on language), the experience is wonderful and is crucial to your experience at Tokyo Disney Resort.

 You have seen the photos on Instagram, Twitter, and Facebook.
 Photos of the various cute, adorable, and ever-changing snacks at the Resort.
 One could easily survive off snacks alone during their entire visit!
 While we do not recommend trying that, it is certainly fun to try some of the different delectable choices.
 With all the cute, delicious, and Instagram-worthy deliciousness, it is hard not to open up your wallet.